-The value that can be set immediately or that is elapsing is shown in large digits in the display.

-To use the individual time-setting options, tap the button several times.
+In addition, you can read the settings for the time-setting options.
+The value that can be set at the present time or that is elapsing will be shown in large digits on the display.
+To use the individual time-setting options, touch the © button several times.
 If there is a red bar above or below a symbol, this means that the value being shown in large digits on the display refers to the function that this symbol represents.